-During 2002-2004 baseline sampling, water quality in Sourdock, upper Ikalukrok, East Fork Ikalukrok, Grayling Junior, and Sled creeks was of a higher quality (e.g., lower metals, neutral pH).
+During 2000-2002 baseline sampling, water quality in Sourdock, upper Ikalukrok, East Fork Ikalukrok, Grayling Junior, and Sled creeks was of a higher quality (e.g., lower metals, neutral pH).
 Juvenile Dolly Varden and Arctic grayling were present in Competition Creek and juvenile Dolly Varden were present in Sourdock Creek.
 Arctic grayling and Dolly Varden were found in East Fork Ikalukrok Creek and in Ikalukrok Creek downstream of its confluence with the East Fork.
-Grayling Junior Creek contains Arctic grayling, slimy sculpin, and juvenile Dolly Varden, and in some years large numbers (about 300) of Arctic grayling may be found at the confluence of Grayling Junior and Ikalukrok creeks.
+Grayling Junior Creek contained Arctic grayling, slimy sculpin, and juvenile Dolly Varden, and in some years large numbers (about 300) of Arctic grayling were found at the confluence of Grayling Junior and Ikalukrok creeks.
 Sourdock Creek, a tributary to Competition Creek, supports rearing Dolly Varden.
-Sled Creek does not support fish and the absence of fish in Sled Creek is likely due to the stream going subsurface during the ice-free season before entering Ikalukrok Creek.
+Sled Creek does not support fish and this absence of fish is likely due to the stream going subsurface during the ice-free season before entering Ikalukrok Creek.